jcaillon/valet/docs/content/docs/300.libraries/profiler.md

 profiler::disable
 ```

 ## profiler::enable

 Enables the profiler and start writing to the given file.
+The profiler will also be active in subshells of this current shell.

 - $1: **path** _as string_:
       the file to write to.